inzk0518/tp/docs/UserGuide.md

 * `CLIENT_ID` and `PROPERTY_ID` refer to the UUIDs of the people and properties being linked respectively.
 * `link` can link any number of properties and people at once (excluding none).

-### Unlinking people and properties : `unlink`

-Unlinks people from properties as buyers and sellers, at the same time, by their UUIDs.

-Format: `link c/CLIENT_ID... p/PROPERTY_ID...`

-* `CLIENT_ID` and `PROPERTY_ID` refer to the UUIDs of the people and properties being linked respectively.
-* `unlink` can unlink any number of properties and people at once (excluding none).

 ### Deleting a contact : `delete`

 Deletes the specified contact from the address book.